ros2/demos/lifecycle/README.rst

    Lifecycle publisher is currently inactive.
 Messages are not published.
    ...

-The lifecycle listener on the same time receives a notification as it listens to every state change notification of the lifecycle talker.
+At the same time the lifecycle listener receives a notification as it listens to every state change notification of the lifecycle talker.
 In fact, the listener receives two consecutive notifications.
-One for changing from the primary state "unconfigured" to "configuring".
-Because the configuring step was successful within the lifecycle talker, a second notification from "configuring" to "inactive".
+One for changing from the primary state "unconfigured" to "configuring", and a second notification changing the state from "configuring" to "inactive" (since the configuring step was successful in the talker).

 .. code-block:: bash